ltgcgo/docs/src/painted/rplace2023.md

 * **Painted Palette** (JavaScript headless): A seperate manual-only mode is planned, but is largely unhindered.

 ## How should I join the factions?
 With the main faction prohibited discussions regarding several topics, the splintered-off faction offers a supplemental and more libre place where said topics are likely not forbidden.
 If you are fine with all the bureaucracy issues in the main faction, and agrees to stare at a screen for hours to place every single pixel manually, you can join the main faction.
-Otherwise, join the splintered-off faction.
+Otherwise, joining the splintered-off faction is much recommended.

 ## Invite links
 Since Painted Palette by itself is a somewhat independent project, it has an additional place for dev talks unrelated to the splinter.